-A 401k is basically a tax-deferred, retirement savings plan that is sponsored by an employer.
+A 401k is a tax-deferred, retirement savings plan that is sponsored by an employer.

 While there are multiple variations and exceptions, a 401k typically works like this:

-Once you reach age 59-1/2 (or age 55 if you officially retire) you can begin making withdrawals from your 401k without penalty.
-Prior to that you may be assessed a 10% early withdrawal penalty.
+- Once you reach age 59-1/2 (or age 55 if you officially retire), you can begin making withdrawals from your 401k without penalty.
+Before that, you may be assessed a 10% early withdrawal penalty.
 In either case, your withdrawals will be subject to income taxes.

 Lastly, the tax implications created by 401k plans can be very complex, so please be sure to consult with a qualified tax professional before making any decisions related to your plan.